What Is Preveal Framework Version 2?

 Frameworks do not compete with facts, professional knowledge, or scientific understanding.
 Their purpose is to organize observation into a consistent process so that information can be explored more thoughtfully and with greater clarity.

-The Preveal Body Signal Framework brings together Body Signal, Emotional Tone, and Life Context because each offers a different kind of information, and none is complete on its own.
+The Preveal Body Signal Framework brings together Body Signal, Emotional Tone, Life Context, and Personal Meaning because each offers a different kind of information, and none is complete on its own.

-An emotional tone helps describe the feeling atmosphere surrounding that signal, but emotions alone may not explain what is happening in everyday life.
+Emotional Tone helps describe the feeling atmosphere surrounding that signal, but emotional language alone may not explain what is happening in everyday life.

-Life context considers the situations, relationships, responsibilities, transitions, or pressures that may be giving the experience meaning.
+Life Context considers the situations, relationships, responsibilities, transitions, or pressures that may be relevant to the experience.

-Viewed together, they create a more complete reflection without claiming certainty.
+Viewed together, the four layers create a more complete reflection without claiming certainty.

 No single layer tells the whole story.
-Reflection becomes richer when Body Signal, Emotional Tone, and Life Context are explored together.
+Reflection becomes richer when Body Signal, Emotional Tone, Life Context, and Personal Meaning are explored together.

 What This Can Feel Like in Everyday Life